cheapjack/whitcraft/CPD/README.md

 ### Artists at Whitworth

-Use apps like skinseed to explore famous artists connected to the whitworth
+Use apps like skinseed for [iOS](https://itunes.apple.c m/us/app/skinseed-skin-creator-skins/id675628523?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.africasunrise.skinseed&hl=en) to explore the identity of famous artists connected to the Whitworth collections and exhibitions

 ##Tools